HenryAiroso/Master-Degree-PPGCAP-LoLPerformance/README.md

 # Master-Degree-PPGCAP-LoLPerformance
 Master’s dissertation project in Applied Computing analyzing League of Legends matches with machine learning.
 Uses Riot Games API (match-v5, account-v1, summoner-v4) to build datasets and models of player and team performance for non-commercial research.
+This repo represents a generic model for the problem, up to the full algorithm and it's specifications are under construction and in scientific research protection.

 # League of Legends Performance AI – Master’s Dissertation